-- (c) any code, rules, specifications, or standard issued by Standards Australia or by such other body as is specified in the local law. - (2) The text may be adopted - (a) wholly or in part; - (b) as modified by the local law; or - (c) as it exists at a particular date or, except if the text of a model local law is being adopted, as amended from time to time. - (3) The adoption may be direct, by reference made in the local law, or indirect, by reference made in any text that is itself directly or indirectly adopted.
+- a local law of any other local government; or - any code, rules, specifications, or standard issued by (c) Standards Australia or by such other body as is specified in the local law. - The text may be adopted (2) - (a) wholly or in part; - (b) as modified by the local law; or - as it exists at a particular date or, except if the text of a model local law is being adopted, as amended from time to time. - The adoption may be direct, by reference made in the local law, (3) or indirect, by reference made in any text that is itself directly or indirectly adopted.